The problem of plastic pollution

-As we navigate life during the COVID-19 pandemic, the amount of waste we're producing continues to increase, consisting largely of single-use plastic from carryout containers, disposable masks and delivery packaging.
-In fact, we are on pace to see a 30% increase in waste in 2020 compared to 2019.
+As we navigate life during the COVID-19 pandemic, the amount of waste we produce has drastically increased, consisting largely of single-use plastic from carryout food containers, disposable masks and delivery packaging.
 Considering a great deal of this plastic does not get reused or recycled, it will eventually pollute our lakes, rivers and oceans.
+Even before the pandemic, 22 million pounds of plastic entered the Great Lakes every year, threatening the health of wildlife and the quality of our drinking water.

 Though we are faced with unprecedented challenges, Shedd remains committed to tackling plastic pollution for the long-term and we bet you are, too.
-Together, we can stop the flow of plastics into our lakes, oceans and rivers to protect the animals and people that call these places home.
-Together, Let’s Shedd Plastic.
+Together, we can stop the flow of plastics into aquatic ecosystems to protect the animals and people that call these places home.

 Ways to get involved